 Heat the olive oil in a pan.
 Fry your chopped onions and peppers with garlic and chilli until just softened.
 Add the tomato puree, stir to coat and cook for 2 minutes.
-Once you have a nice paste add the chopped tomatoes and herbs, then the kidney beans.
+Once you have a nice paste add the chopped tomatoes and herbs, flax and then beans.
 Simmer until saucy and season well.
 Marrow doesn’t have much flavour so don’t be afraid to add a few extra herbs, salt or pepper.

 3. Spoon in to rings